Code for recent papers

-In the meanwhile, here is a list of software and demos that I have written, contributed to, released and/or possibly maintain.
+Here is a list of software and demos that I have written, contributed to, released and/or possibly maintain.
 (Since most of the people involved in these have moved, not all the links may be current.)

 Edison: Edison is a Java library for representing different NLP annotations (views) over text in the form of graphs over constituents.
 It provides easy-to-use accessors for different types of views and facilitates feature extraction.
 Here is a presentation I gave which introduces the API.